 When thinking about the most important numbers to measure in your business, most of our clients have no trouble coming up with a list of results they want to achieve.
-The usual suspects are Revenue, Profit, EBDITA, # of customers, employees, or locations, etc. These Result Indicator KPIs are important - you need to think about the results you want to achieve in your business and set those targets.
-But, don’t stop there.
-For your key performance indicators to truly help you solve business problems and reach your goals, you also need to spend time developing Leading Indicator KPIs.
+The usual suspects are Revenue, Profit, EBITDA, # of customers, employees, locations, etc. These Result Indicator KPIs are important - you need to think about the results you want to achieve in your business and set those targets.
+But don’t stop there!
+For your key performance indicators to truly help you solve business problems and reach your goals, you also need to spend time developing Leading Indicator KPIs for business.

 What are Leading Indicator KPIs?

 Leading Indicators can help predict what will happen in the future.
 They let you know if you are on track to achieve the results you want.
 Leading Indicators are measurable, and you have the ability to influence or move them.
 If you determine and track Leading Indicator KPIs and make adjustments based on those indicators every week, you will have an execution advantage over your competition.

 4 Step Process to Determine Leading Indicator KPIs

 There’s no magic formula or standard set of Leading Indicators that works for every company.
 Leading Indicator KPIs only become powerful when you find the right lever to pull that impacts the results that are most important to your business.
 While we can’t tell you which leading indicators are most important in your business, we do have a proven process for determining the ones that will work for you: